roguephysicist/RasPi2-Kiosk/README.md

 --------------------------------------------------

 ### Achievements:
-* Using a RasPi 2 is a cost-effective way to create a simple kiosk machine capable of displaying a website.
+* Using a RasPi 2 is a cost-effective way to create a basic kiosk machine capable of displaying a website.
 * Simple script approach does not require superuser access nor changing any system files.
 If you don't want to use it anymore you can simple comment one line in the .bash_profile.
 * WM and web browser are super lightweight and will not tax your RasPi, unless you purposely load some heavy web-content.
-Memory usage is around 125 MB with a simple website loaded.
+Memory usage is around 125 MB with a plain website loaded.
 * You can simply plug your RasPi in and everything will load automatically.
 No user input, keyboard, or mouse needed.